Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 • Complete a Regional Center referral when recommended on the Medical Hub exam or MAT Summary of Findings (SOF) report.

-• Complete the service linkage in coordination with the DMH SFC and the CSW.
+• Complete the service linkage in coordination with the DMH Specialized Foster Care (SFC) and the CSW.

-• Consider referring cases with expectant and parenting youth to a DCFS Expectant and Parenting Youth (EPY) Conference.
+• Ask the expectant and parenting youth if they are interested in participating in a DCFS Expectant and Parenting Youth (EPY) Conference.

 • An EPY Conference is a voluntary, proactive tool intended to identify and discuss issues related to pregnancy and early stages of child rearing for the expectant or parenting youth, including fathers.
 EPY Conferences focus on planning for healthy parenting, identifying appropriate resources and services, and preparing for a successful transition to independence.